 The genital pathogen commonly accepted to be the cause of reactive arthritis is Chlamydia trachomatis.

-Musculoskeletal signs and symptoms — The musculoskeletal features of reactive arthritis include two major manifestations: arthritis and enthesitis .
+Musculoskeletal signs and symptoms — The musculoskeletal features of reactive arthritis include four major manifestations: arthritis, enthesitis, dactylitis, and back pain [25,26].

 Extraarticular manifestations include:

-●Genitourinary tract symptoms, such as dysuria, pelvic pain, urethritis, cervicitis, prostatitis, salpingo-oophoritis, or cystitis
+●Genitourinary tract symptoms, such as dysuria, pelvic pain, urethritis, cervicitis, prostatitis, salpingo-oophoritis, or cystitis.
+Urethritis can occur even when the arthritis is induced by enterobacteriaceae .

 LABORATORY AND IMAGING FINDINGS — Several types of findings may be present, including: